ls-lucas-vogt/pt_hospitality_data_analyst_interview/README.md

 ## 📊 Exercise

-You are given a dataset containing transaction data for a hospitality business.
-Your task is to process this data and generate a summary report.

-1. Load the dataset located in `data/sample.csv `
+1. You are given a dataset containing transaction data for a hospitality business.
+Your task is to process this data and generate a summary report using the `src/process_transactions.py` file.
+The details of the instructions and dataset are outlined in the file.

-2. Create a new column `total_price` = `quantity * unit_price`
-3. Create a boolean column `is_high_value` (`True` if `total_price` > `100`)
-4. Create a summary per `location_id`:
-   1. Total number of transactions
-   2. Total revenue
-   3. Average revenue per transaction
-5. Save your summary in `data/summary.csv`
-6. Write at least one test in `tests/test_processor.py` to validate your code
+2. Once you are done, you will be expected to create at least one test in the `tests/test_processor.py` file to test your newly implemented function.
-7. Generate a `requirements.txt` file with the packages you used
-8. Commit with a message and push your branch to the remote repository

-**Bonus points:**
-- Handle missing values, duplicated transactions
-- Refactor your code into a class (e.g., TransactionProcessor)
-- Use vectorized code instead of loops
+3. The next step will be to update the requirements.txt file before committing and pushing your changes to the remote.

 ## 🌟 Impress Us!
 If you have extra time and want to show off your tooling or best practices, feel free to: